BLOG

 Prediction market taxes are messy in 2026 because the rules are still being written.
 Your recordkeeping doesn't have to be.

 Get started with a free CoinLedger account today.
-More than 700,000 investors around the world trust the platform to handle their crypto and event contract taxes.
+Over 700,000 investors around the world trust the platform to handle their crypto tax reporting.

 Frequently asked questions